 Tool window buttons

-We’ve received a lot of feedback about the new tool window icons.
-Lots of people inside JetBrains and external EAP users like their new simplified forms.
+We’ve received some feedback about the new tool window icons.
+Many people inside JetBrains and external EAP users like the new simplified forms of the tool window button icons.
 However, some users have complained about the lack of color (IDEA-192025).

 The color helped them find icons faster, and now it takes more time to read labels.
 The second problem is that tool windows from some 3rd-party plugins still have colored icons, and they are too bright in comparison to the new grey icons.

 Thank you all for the feedback!
 We are still thinking about what version of icons should be used.
 If the new icons are not as useful for you, please use the “ToolWindow Colorful Icons” plugin that colors the tool window button icons.

 New tool window buttons with the ‘ToolWindow Colorful Icons’ plugin